Embraer: Failed Boeing-Embraer joint venture

 On July 5, 2018, a joint venture with Boeing was announced that would have resulted in Boeing owning 80% of Embraer's commercial aviation division.
-This was seen as a reaction to Airbus' acquisition of a majority in the competing Bombardier CSeries the previous year.
-Under the 2018 plan, Embraer would retain its executive business jet and its defence business.
+This was seen as a reaction to Airbus' acquisition of a majority stake in the competing Bombardier CSeries the previous year.
+Under the 2018 plan, Embraer would retain its executive business jet and defence businesses.
 The resulting division would be known as Boeing Brasil – Commercial, though it was unclear whether the aircraft would be rebranded as Boeing models.

 On November 18, 2019, Boeing and Embraer announced another joint venture, at 49% and 51% respectively, to promote and develop new markets for the C-390 Millennium tactical transport aircraft; the resulting entity would be called Boeing Embraer – Defense and would begin operating after regulatory approvals and closing conditions.

 In April 2020, Boeing canceled its acquisition of Embraer's commercial operations after being heavily affected financially by the air crisis initiated by the COVID-19 pandemic and by the 737 MAX groundings.

-In November 2020, Embraer announced that its loss for the third quarter of the year is $121 million due to the COVID-19 pandemic and the travel restrictions.
+In November 2020, Embraer announced that its loss for the third quarter of the year was $121 million due to the COVID-19 pandemic and the travel restrictions.